 Truth is, almost everyone in the industry hates clickbait as much as you do.
 Most writers don’t create it unless they’re ordered to.
 And they have to eat too.
 Most readers don’t want to read it, but often don’t have many alternatives anymore.

-That’s why we created bballwriters.net.
+That’s why we created bballwriters.com.

 Yes, it is a subscription site.
-And yes, I know there are very relevant concerns about the proliferation of walled gardens making content inequitable and/or optics of “paying for something I used to get for free!”
+And yes, I know there are very relevant concerns about the proliferation of walled gardens making content inequitable and/or the optics of “paying for something I used to get for free!”

 (It wasn’t free, though.
 The costs to you were hidden in time, data, unsustainable ad margins, and today’s Apocalyptic loss of good journalism, writing, editing, content, etc.)

 So yes, we are a subscription site, which isn’t very revolutionary on its own.
 But what we’re doing with it is supposed to be.